 Be yourself; everyone is already taken ~ Oscar Wilde

-Having confidence in you does not mean confidence in your accomplishments; your degrees, job title, position or all the roles you play.
+Having confidence in yourself does not mean confidence in your accomplishments; your degrees, your job title, your position or all the roles you play.
 Being the best you is separating who you are from all the things you do.
 What are your qualities?
 What do you love?
 What makes you laugh?
 What are your quirks?
 When all goes wrong, Sheri says that “who you are should remain your rock”.
-Who you are is your heart, your character, your values and the fearfully and wonderfully made person that you are .
+Who you are is your heart, your character, your values and the fearfully and wonderfully made person that you are.

-Gratitude honors what is present in our lives.
-It’s possible to find a million things to be grateful for- your health, your life, your home, your children, your friends.
+Gratitude honours what is present in our lives.
+It’s possible to find a million things to be grateful for- your health, your life, your home, your children, and your friends.

 Here are some of the benefits that are scientifically proven benefits of gratitude